AI Trail Analysis

 Nearby amenities⌄

-- Parking lot (Grafton Notch State Park)
+- Parking (Grafton Notch State Park)

 - Restrooms (Grafton Notch State Park trailhead)